 NASA's Small Spacecraft Systems Virtual Institute (S3VI) uses web technologies, databases, and virtual collaboration tools to collect, organize, and disseminate small spacecraft knowledge for the benefit of NASA and the community.
-S3VI has established this federated search capability that serves as an entry point to the SmallSat Parts On Orbit Now (SPOON) database and other NASA-internal and external databases to allow the public to search multiple databases for small spacecraft parts and technologies.
+S3VI has established this federated search capability that serves as an entry point to the SmallSat Parts On Orbit Now (SPOON) database and other NASA-internal and external databases to allow the public to search multiple databases for small spacecraft parts, technologies and conference proceedings.
 Currently, S3VI's federated databases consist of: the NASA Technology Portfolio System (TechPort), the NASA Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Program, the NASA Electronic Parts and Packaging (NEPP), satsearch, PMPedia, Small Satellite Conference Proceedings, CubeSat Developers Workshop Proceedings, Inter-Planetary Small Satellite Conference Proceedings and NASA’s CubeSat Launch Initiative.

 The NASA Technology Portfolio System (TechPort) database contains technical project information for the novel and crosscutting activities that are taking place across NASA.
 TechPort is managed under the Space Technology Mission Directorate (STMD) at NASA HQ.